Mars Needs Moms: Plot

-Milo returns to Gribble's home but finds him missing.
+He returns to Gribble's home but finds him missing.
 Gribble's robotic spider, Two-Cat, takes Milo to the Martian compound where Gribble is being prepared for execution.
 Milo is captured by his henchmen, but Ki tosses him a laser gun, allowing him to escape.
 Milo and Gribble retreat to a lower uninhabited level, where Gribble describes his own mom's abduction and murder by the Martians twenty years before.
-Milo convinces Gribble to actually help him just as Ki finds them.
+Milo convinces Gribble to help him just as Ki finds them.
 They discover an ancient mural of a Martian family and realize that Martian children were not always raised by machines.
-Martian female babies are currently raised by nanny-bots, while the male babies are sent down below to be raised by adult male Martians, the furry creatures.
+Martian female babies are currently raised by nanny-bots, while the male babies are sent below to be raised by adult male Martians, the furry creatures.

 Milo, Gribble, and Ki save Milo's mom before sunrise, causing the energy of the extraction device to short out the electronic locks to the control room.
 This lets the adult males and babies enter and run amok, attacking the guards and robots.
 Milo and his mom steal oxygen helmets and try to escape across the Martian surface.
-The Supervisor, while attempting to kill them, causes Milo to trip and his helmet shatters.
+The Supervisor, while attempting to kill them, causes Milo to trip, and his helmet shatters.
 Milo's mom gives him her own helmet, saving Milo but causing herself to suffocate in Mars's air.
 The Martians are awed, as this is the first time they have seen love.
 Gribble finds his own mother's helmet and gives it to Milo's mom, saving her.
-Milo apologizes to his mom for his earlier words and the two reconcile.
-Ki brings a ship for them to escape in, but the Supervisor intervenes.
-Ki argues that Martians were meant to be raised in families, with love.
-The Supervisor insists that the current situation is better because, to her, it is more efficient.
-The henchmen arrest the Supervisor, deciding that they now prefer the loving vision of family life.
-The other Martians celebrate.
+Ki brings a ship for them to escape in, and the henchmen arrest the Supervisor, deciding that they now prefer the loving vision of family life.

 Milo, his mom, Gribble, Ki, and Two-Cat travel back to Earth.
 Gribble decides not to stay because he wants to pursue a relationship with Ki on Mars.
-Milo and his mom return home just before Milo's dad arrives.
+Milo and his mom return home just before his dad arrives.